-YouTube has long been one of the most popular websites on the internet, letting users both share their own videos, as well as watch content from creators from all around the globe.
-While there were no signs of YouTube's popularity waning, in October 2015 it launched a premium service, called YouTube Red, which offers users an ad-free experience and access to exclusive content for a small monthly fee.
+YouTube has long been one of the most popular websites on the Internet, letting users share their own videos as well as watch content from other creators around the globe.
+While there were no signs of YouTube's popularity waning, in October 2015 it launched a premium service called YouTube Red, which offers users an ad-free experience and access to exclusive content for a small monthly fee.

 How much does YouTube Red cost?

 YouTube Red originally launched in the US only for a monthly fee of US$10.
 When it arrived in Australia in 2016, its price translated to $11.99 per month, putting it in line with the likes of Netflix and Spotify.